riipandi/fuelstack/README.md

 ### Usefull Commands

-This starter contain a commandline script to help you managing the project such us running the PostgreSQL, Redis, Mailhog, and Authorizer on Docker.
+This starter contains a command line script to help you manage the project such as running the PostgreSQL, Redis, Mailhog, and Authorizer on Docker.

 ```sh
 yarn dev             # Develop all packages and the docs site